On This Day in History: December 11

 Births On This Day

-- Hailee Steinfeld, American actress and singer
+- Hailee Steinfeld, American actress, singer and songwriter

 - Tiffany Alvord, American singer-songwriter